surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Removed old 'wide' getters which were only used by legacy VST3
   - Restored Windows MinGW builds
   - `install-resources` targets work with Ninja generator
-  - Surge XT can now run without the factory directory succesfully
   - Removed audio thread memory allocation for most oscillator types, implemented pooled allocation for String, and less allocation for Twist
   - Upgraded to the latest Catch2
   - Lots of work on expanding the appropriate use of `const`
   - Move the FX presets to individual files in the factory data folder, rather than config.xml
   - Most of our filesystem code works with `std::filesystem` (or a sub thereof)
-  - On Linux, choose the ghc rather than system `std::filesystem` by default
+  - On Linux, choose the `ghc` rather than system `std::filesystem` by default
   - Cross-compliation works from Linux to Windows and Mac if you want!
   - Surge XT is now properly signed and notarized on macOS!
   - Surge XT properly requests microphone access on macOS